 - The student must fill out a survey form and ask his/her employer to fill out a similar form.
 Neither of the surveys is used in grading the student.

 Course Description: Coop involves engineering related work experience in industry or government.
 These positions are typically paid and generally involve 40 hours/week for one to three semesters.
 The student will most likely need to temporarily relocate to the employer’s location.
 The student is responsible for obtaining the coop position; however, the department and the career services assist students in this regard.
-Talk to Career Services about your interest in participating in the program.
+Talk to Career & Internship Services about your interest in participating in the program.
 E-Fest, the UMD engineering job fair in October, is a time when many companies interview on campus for their regular as well as internship and coop positions.
 The department also alerts all ChE majors when information about new coop positions becomes available.

 Reporting Requirement: Each time a student enrolls for coop credit (1) a coop report detailing the work experience must be prepared, (2) self-evaluation survey (3) request his/her employer to send a one-page evaluation survey of the coop work, and (4) make presentations to the Chemical Engineering Department's Industrial Advisory Committee and the AIChE student chapter meeting.
 For a student going for a consecutive second "term" (semester following a summer or summer following a semester) only one set of "final" report, evaluation and presentations is required.
 The final report must be submitted before grade reporting time for the semester.